ikem-krueger/ikem-krueger.github.io/_posts/2024-09-08-fix-evolution-not-starting.md

 Starting Evolution from the start menu did nothing.

-Running Evoltion from the console leads to a crash:
+Running Evolution from the console leads to a crash:

 ```
 ikem@ESPRIMO-D738:~$ evolution